I Found a Bunch of Heels Under Two Inches That Are Just as Comfy as Flats

 Jennifer Camp Forbes

-Jennifer Camp Forbes is currently an editor atBest Knockoff Luxury Clothing , where she has worked in a variety of capacities for over a decade, including creative director and various editor roles.
-She’s well-known as a shopping expert that’s sought out for advice and insight on Wholesale Replica Bag trends, outfit ideas, and fashion picks thanks to her thoughtful shopping roundups, digital moodboards, and extensive knowledge of up-and-coming brands, plus the new arrivals sections of the chicest retailers.
-Jennifer has had a lifelong interest in fashion which led her to intern at Harper’s Bazaar as an undergraduate.
+Jennifer Camp Forbes is a senior shopping editor atBest Knockoff Luxury Clothing , where she has worked in a variety of capacities including creative director and various editor roles.
+She’s a well-known shopping expert that’s sought out for advice and insight on Wholesale Replica Bag trends, outfit ideas, and fashion picks thanks to her thoughtful shopping roundups.
+Jennifer's lifelong interest in fashion led her to intern at Harper’s Bazaar as an undergraduate.
 Later, while working towards her masters degree in psychological counseling at Columbia University, she founded two digital fashion publications: Le Fashion and Olsens Anonymous.
 The popularity of both sites grew and after graduation she decided put her plans to become a therapist aside to pursue a career in fashion.
-While she has called Los Angeles and New York City home in the past, she currently works remotely from Massachusetts.
-When she’s not obsessing over and writing about her latest fashion finds, she is delighting in raising two little ones with her highschool sweetheart, perusing TikTok religiously, listening to podcasts and audiobooks, creating abstract photographs, and eating the best Mexican food she can get her hands on.